Lowe’s Logo

 Lowe's Logo 1955

-The boldness of the letters in the name of the network stores remained, but the location of the inscriptions was changed.
-The designers have regrouped them by collecting the words “Lowe’s” at the end and placing them on top of each other.
+The boldness of the letters in the network stores’ names remained, but the locations of the inscriptions were changed.
+The designers have regrouped them by collecting the words ending in “Lowe’s” and placing them side by side.
 In addition, the name was underlined by a wide line with oval ends.

 1956 – 1957